 - Tyrant Takes the Helm: The staff goes head to head against the King's Butler and the rest of the Royal Household when they take over the preparations for Their Majesties' visit.
 Mary described as "terribly scary" which is intercut with the Butler saying to "stay out of my way" to a furious Mrs. Hughes and Mrs. Patmore doesn't think highly of the Royal Cook either.
 Some characters are even heard considering pushing back to preserve the Abbey's honor, even though disregarding the authority of King's servant could easily cross into treason, in Carson's eyes anyway.

-- Wham Line: From Martha to Maud."Does Lucy know you're her mother?"
+- Wham Line: From Isobel to Maud."Does Lucy know you're her mother?"